sgpfaff/sgpfaff.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-**Welcome!** I am a senior at Columbia University studying Astrophysics.
+**Welcome!** I am a first year PhD student in the [Dunlap Department of Astronomy and Astrophysics](https://www.astro.utoronto.ca/) at the University of Toronto.
 My primary research interests are galactic dynamics, galactic evolution, dark matter, and structure formation.
-During my time as an undergraduate, I have done research at the Institute for Advanced Study, Johns Hopkins University, and at my home instution, Columbia University.

 Aside from research, I am  interested in conducting outreach to share the exciting world of active science and promote scientific literacy.
 I am also a feel strongly that creativity brings benefits to all aspects of life.
-As a result, I find myself playing, writing, and listening to music and doing photography in my free time!
+As a result, I find myself playing, writing, and listening to music and doing photography in my free time! **Please reach out to me if you would like to chat!**

 <br>
 <div class="l-page">